 What is a NGO?

-As clear by its name, a non-governmental organization i.e. NGO is a type of organization which is not governed or connected with the government of any country.
+As clear by its name, a non-governmental organization, i.e. NGO is a type of organization that is not governed or connected with the government of any country.

-Usually, as a widely accepted notion, a NGO is such a type of organization which are non-profit i.e. they try and do something other than making money and mainly work for various social causes.
+Usually, as a widely accepted notion, an NGO is a type of organization which are non-profit, i.e. they try and do something other than making money and mainly work for various social causes.

-In today's era, a NGO is a term which is widely accepted as a legally constituted and non-governmental organization which is created by legal set of people and most importantly, with zero involvement of the government.
+In today's era, an NGO is a term widely accepted as a legally constituted and non-governmental organization created by a legal set of people and, most importantly, with zero government involvement.

-However, there are some NGOs which are either partially or completely funded by the government.
+However, there are some NGO's that the government either partially or completely funds.
 So in cases like this, the NGO status is maintained by excluding government representatives from any kind of membership in the organization.

-Running or starting a NGO is almost as similar as starting a company, however what is different is your intention because running a NGO needs transparency because here you are working for a social cause and welfare.
+Running or starting an NGO is almost as similar to starting a company; however, your intention is different because running an NGO needs transparency because here you are working for a social cause and welfare.

-Also, one would need real hard work, determination and a genuine will and desire to support those who in need.
+Also, one would need real hard work, determination, a genuine will, and a desire to support those in need.

-So, if you are thinking on the lines of starting a NGO, you need to do your diligent homework and should know below mentioned points before you set up an NGO, especially in India:
+So, if you are thinking on the lines of starting an NGO, you need to do your diligent homework and should know the below-mentioned points before you set up an NGO, especially in India:

-Need not to explain there could not be an NGO without its cause and mission.
-In India, there is no dearth of cause, however you need to choose it very carefully because you need to believe in the cause and work for it.
+Need not explain there could not be an NGO without its cause and mission.
+In India, there is no dearth of causes, however, you need to choose it very carefully because you need to believe in the cause and work for it.

-Although an NGO is a non-governmental body, however, you would still need set of people to govern and run the same and for it; you would need to choose set of directors/members.
+Although an NGO is a non-governmental body, you would still need a set of people to govern and run the same, and for it, you would need to choose a set of directors/members.

-Needless to say, you need to have a name which resonates with your chosen cause for a long-lasting impact and connect with the general mass.
+Needless to say, you need to have a name that resonates with your chosen cause for a long-lasting impact and connect with the general mass.

 Also, the name should be catchy and short so that it is easy to remember.